UoA-eResearch/s3rsyncs3/README.md

 # s3rsyncs3
 Rsync from one S3 service to another S3.

-Requires an auth.json file, with the server urls, and keys Requires a conf.json, with the source buckets, and destination bucket
+* Requires an auth.json file, with the server urls, and keys
+* Requires a conf.json, with the source buckets, and destination bucket

+An object is transferred if there is no correcsponding object at the destination; Or if the ETag fields differ.
+Currently, objects deleted from the source store, are not deleted from the destination store.

+The ETag can be an AWS style multipart MD5, but it will only match if the source and destination objects where both uploaded with the same chunk size.
+This code assumes 1GiB (1073741824), to match the value used for uploading instrument data.
+Objects of size less than, or equal to the chunk size are uploaded without using chunks, so have a standard MD5 in the ETag.

 ## Help
 ```